One Forward is Enough for Neural Network Training via Likelihood Ratio Method: Unified Likelihood Ratio Method for Flexible Training

-The gradient estimates of other parameters are similar.
-The formulation (\ref{eq:rnn_grad}) enables the gradients of the RNN family models to be computed in parallel over input sequences without relying on BP Through Time, which is also one of the main advantages of Transformers~\cite{vaswani2017attention} over RNNs.
+Eq. (\ref{eq:rnn_grad}) enables the gradients of the RNN variants to be computed in parallel over input sequences without relying on BP Through Time (BPTT), which is one of the main advantage of Transformers~\citep{vaswani2017attention} over RNNs.
 Eq. (\ref{eq:rnn_grad}) is derived under a generic structure, and their specific forms could be simplified for different cells.
-Please refer to the appendix for details.
+Please refer to Appendix \ref{appendix: Gradient estimation for RNNs} for details.

-\textbf{Graph neural networks}: The computation in different GNNs utilizes the matrix representation of graph structures and can be transformed into a combination of matrix multiplication and non-linear mappings so that it is straightforward to train GNNs by LR.
-Consider the graph structure $\mathcal{G}=(\mathcal{V},\mathcal{E})$ and a graph convolutional network (GCN) \citep{kipf2016semi} layer, where the input is the matrix of node features $h\in\mathbb{R}^{|\mathcal{V}|\times d_{\text{in}}}$.
-GCNs first aggregate local information with degree normalization and then extract output features $h'$ similar to MLPs.
-To derive an LR estimator, we can inject noises as follows:

-where $\theta\in\mathbb{R}^{d_{\text{in}}\times d_{\text{out}}}$ is the weight matrix, $\tilde{D}$ and $\tilde{A}$ are the graph degree and adjacency matrices with additional self-loops, $\varphi$ is the activation function, and $z\in\mathbb{R}^{|\mathcal{V}|\times d_{\text{out}}}$ is the noise matrix.
-Graph attention networks (GATs) \citep{velickovic2017graph} introduce the attention mechanism in to GNNs and use trainable edge weights but not the adjacency matrix in information aggregation.
-Given a GAT layer with single-head attention, the extracted features of the $i$-th node and the attention coefficient of the $(i,j)$-th edge are given by
+\textbf{Graph neural networks (GNNs)}: By leveraging the matrix representation of graph structures, gradient estimation towards unstructured inputs can also be derived by ULR.
+Consider a graph convolutional network (GCN) \citep{kipf2016semi} layer with the input $h\in\mathbb{R}^{|\mathcal{V}|\times d_{\text{in}}}$ which is the node feature in graph $\mathcal{G}=(\mathcal{V},\mathcal{E})$.
+We can perturb the feature extraction to derive an LR estimator, i.e., $h' = \varphi(G h \theta + z)$, where $\theta\in\mathbb{R}^{d_{\text{in}}\times d_{\text{out}}}$ is the weight matrix, $G$ is a fixed graph-based matrix for feature aggregation, $\varphi$ is the activation function, and $z$ is the noise matrix.
+The attention mechanism introduced by graph attention networks (GATs) \citep{velickovic2017graph} is also supported by ULR inside the module.
+Given a GAT layer with single-head attention, the extracted features of the $i$-th node and the attention coefficient of the $(i,j)$-th edge with injected noises are given by